AU-BCE-EE/guidance-GitHub/README.md

 # GitHub-guidance
 Guidance for use of AU-BCE-EE account for members

+# Maintainer
+Sasha D. Hafner.

 # Getting help
 AU-BCE-EE members can always get help by sending a message to the "admin" team or any member by email: <https://github.com/orgs/AU-BCE-EE/teams/admin>.
 Email [Sasha](mailto:sasha.hafner@bce.au.dk) or other team members or send a notification to the admin team by "mentioning" `@AU-BCE-EE/Admin` in any issue or discussion.

 # Members
-Current (14 November 2022) members of this account are listed below.
+Current (7 December 2022) members of this account are listed below.
 You can add any member to a repo using their user name, or add everyone by adding the team "members".

 | Name                   | User name       |